arakban/RoboticsProject/README.md

 2) Set up Android Studio to work with Github (Press on VHS on menu bar)

 3) Work on a BRANCH.
-This part is crucial.
+This part is crucial.Yeah im doing it

 4) To commit changes press ctrl + k, and use the commit option